-Bedtini: free Wi-Fi in all rooms, luggage storage, car park, restaurant and organised tours.
+Bedtini: free Wi-Fi in all rooms, luggage storage, car park, restaurant, and organized tours.

-Sukothai Noodles: a locals’ favourite.
+Sukothai Noodles: a locals’ favorite.
 They serve delicious Koy Soi and other traditional noodle carries for 50Bath, in a very unpretentious and genuine setting.

 Vietnamese Dumplings: this little gem is not even on Google Maps.
-They sell delicious Vietnamese dumplings at the side of the road and they only cater for take-away at lunch time.
-They are served with crispy onion and coconut crem and they are not to be missed!
-(Clink on the name for the google coordinates)
+They sell delicious Vietnamese dumplings at the side of the road and they only cater for takeaway at lunchtime.
+They are served with crispy onion and coconut cream and they are not to be missed!
+(Click on the name for the google coordinates)

-Vila Cini: this atmospheric store is within an old teak house with marble floors, and ir sells high-end, handmade silks and cotton textiles.
+Vila Cini: this atmospheric store is within an old teak house with marble floors, and it sells high-end, handmade silks, and cotton textiles.

-Crafitti: Handmade jewellery by local artists, inspired on nature.
+Crafitti: Handmade jewelry by local artists, inspired by nature.
 Great attention to details and design.